Facebook Cover Photo Dimensions

 Some amazing cover photos will just be made from graphics, like Buffer’s and Drip’s.
 Others will utilize actual photographs.
 Whichever you choose, there are plenty of resources you can pull images from if you don’t have a high-quality image that you’ve taken yourself.

-- Free stock photo sites, like StockSnap.io and Pixabay, which offer free stock photos available for commercial use.
-See our full list of recommended free stock photo sites here.
+- Free stock photo sites like StockSnap, Pexels and Unsplash, which offer free stock photos available for commercial use.

 - User generated content, which is free and often available in abundance.
 Some UGC is extremely high quality, and many users would be honored if you used it as part of your cover photo.